PanDAWMS/panda-docs/docs/source/client/secret.rst

    >>> set_secret('MY_SECRET', 'random_string')
    INFO : OK

+The key is used as the environment variable name on worker nodes.
 The value must be a string.
 If you want to define non-string secrets, serialize them using ``json.dumps``, ``base64.b64encode``, or something, beforehand.
 E.g.,

 .. code-block:: bash